 The Saskatchewan Employment Act is the legislative framework governing all aspects of employment in Saskatchewan.
 One of those aspects involves the acquisition, removal or amendments to certification orders, granting bargaining rights to bargaining agents in respect of the Act.
 The Saskatchewan Labour Relations Board administers all aspects of these processes as well as other aspects of those indicated in the Act.
-The Labour Relations and Workplace Safety’s Labour Relations and Mediation Division does not have a role in those processes.
+Labour Relations and Mediation, at the Ministry of Labour Relations and Workplace Safety does not have a role in those processes.

 Certification of Bargaining Rights

-The acquisition or cancellation, and possibly an amendment to any Certification Order, may require a representational vote.
+The acquisition, cancellation or an amendment to any Certification Order, may require a representational vote.
 That process is carried out by the Saskatchewan Labour Relations Board.

 Certification Orders may be cancelled upon application by an employee or employer (subject to a representational vote) and if an unfair labour practice is determined to have occurred, initiated by the bargaining agent or their representative.
 It may also be cancelled if the bargaining agent or an employee asserts the bargaining agent has not promoted or enforced bargaining rights for three years or more.